4 File Management

 File structure

 On a Mac and PC, you should default to creating a file structure in the “Documents” folder.
 This is the location intended for permanent file storage for most users.
-There are alternatives, such as storing your files in a synced Google Drive or Dropbox account.
+Instructions for alternatives, such as setting up a synced Google Drive, can be found on Google.

 Note that your Downloads folder is intended for temporary storage.
 Many of the files you download, such as installers, are intended to be temporary files.
 Yet they can take up a lot of space.
-As such, good computer hygiene involves deleting your Downloads folder on a regular basis.
+As such, good computer hygiene involves moving needed files out of your Downloads folder and then deleting the contents of your Downloads folder on a regular basis.
 This makes your Downloads folder uniquely unsuitable for permanent storage.

 Clean out the Downloads folder